OliverWidjaja/BrakingWeb/README.md

 HTML and CSS for website

-Flask to integrate Python (to call model) and HTMl
+Flask to integrate Python (to call model) and HTML

 Railway to deploy Flask website to the internet

+Local deployment:
+python app.py